dark-kitt/HTML5-Banner-Creator/README.md

 ### place files
 Place your prepared files in `/place-files`.
 Only SCSS and JavaScript files, like the examples.
 Placeholder: `###width###` `###height###`

+### archive old projects
+Archive old projects with the little folder icon in the tree view.
+You'll find the archived projects in `/banner-archive`.

 ---